phpvms/docs/docs/customize/layouts.md

 title: Layouts and Template Basics
 ---

-phpVMS can customized to fit your VA's look and feel.
+phpvms can customized to fit your VA's look and feel.
 The templating is powered by [Laravel Blade](https://laravel.com/docs/7.x/blade).
 To understand skinning and changing templates, study the Laravel Blade documents, and then the below will make more sense.